aaronlifton/react-server-context/README.md

 Do your components expect server context from different places?

 ## Example scenario

+This component wraps the logic behind this scenario:

 ```
 [[ Rails server ]]
   -> @my_context = {blogPost: BlogPost.first}
   -> react_component("App", {serverContext: @my_context}, {prerender: true})
   -> [[ Rails JS environment, e.g. mini_racer, therubyracer ]]
-    -> @my_context given to react-router staticContext
+    -> @my_context given to react-router staticContext via context prop
-    -> set @my_context on window.serverContext
+    -> assign @my_context to window.serverContext
     -> render with staticContext data
     -> [[ Browser environment ]]
-      -> look for context on window.serverContext
+      -> no staticContext, so look for context on window.serverContext
       -> render with serverContext from window
 ```

-This component allows you to deal with server context in your component with one variable, `serverContext`
+So, this component allows you to deal with server context in your component with one variable, `serverContext`.

 ## but I have a situation where I resolve data in the browser between routes?
 Not to worry, just wrap that component or HOC with this component, and have that component expect a `alreadyResolved` prop so it doesn't do extra work.
 Just have it function normally if `alreadyResolved == false`.